carlosrd/Biljet-Android/README.md

 BiljetApp is the mobile extension for the web site: Biljet.
 This site provides services and tools to manage events and control the access to them with systems as QR codes

-This project is being developed by a group of students from Universidad Complutense de Madrid for Ingeniería del Software (Software Enginnering) subject
+This Open Source project is being developed by a group of students from Universidad Complutense de Madrid for Ingeniería del Software (Software Enginnering) subject

 ## General Requirements

 You'll need a few additional software to compile/run the project